Greek-Fire/sqlite-lookup/README.md

 # sqlite-lookup
-Allows users to query sqlite database.
+Allows users to query sqlite database.\r
-DOCUMENTATION = """
         lookup: sqlite
         author: Louis Tiches <ltiches@redhat.com>
         version_added: "0.1"  # for collections, use the collection version, not the Ansible version